-Direct Airport Release
+Direct Release at Kahului Airport

 The Makawao Veterinary Clinic is approved by the State of Hawaii Quarantine Division to inspect animals at the Kahului Airport for Direct Release to the owner.
 Because Hawaii is Rabies Free, the State law is very strict on the importation of dogs and cats into Hawaii.
 Only dogs and cats who meet specific pre- and post- arrival requirements may qualify for the direct release program.

 To qualify for the direct release program you must:

 - Start preparations at least 4 months prior to arrival.
 Sometimes it can be longer

 - Your pet must have 2 rabies vaccinations at least 30 days apart